 Some people have told me they take the bread dough out of the machine, remove the blades, and put the dough back into the bread machine pan before allowing the dough to rise again and bake inside the machine.
 But you still end up with holes, albeit smaller ones.
 If I’m going to that much trouble, I just throw the dough into a traditional loaf pan and bake it up right.

-4. The crust is too thick and hard when bread is baked in a bread machine.
+The crust is too thick and hard when you bake bread in a bread machine.

 See the third picture above.
 If your kids don’t like the crust on bread from the grocery store, they surely won’t like the crust on bread from your bread machine.
 It’s also a dead giveaway that you baked your bread in a bread machine.